 The Arizona Association for Economic Development (AAED) aims to achieve responsible economic development by providing professional education and influencing public policy through the collaboration of its members.
 AAED's membership consists of workforce development professionals as well as business and community leaders throughout the state.
 By registering with AAED, members are able to gain access to economic development events where they can discuss issues related directly to Arizona's economy in order to influence legislation and gain business relations.
 The site contains information about the organization's committees, sponsored events, and news as well as a job board.

 The Arizona Commerce Authority (ACA) is Arizona's leading economic development organization.
-The aim of the ACA is to recruit non-local companies to expand their operations to the Arizona, work with existing companies to grow their business, and partner with entrepreneurs and companies to create jobs within the state.
+The aim of the ACA is to recruit non-local companies to expand their operations to Arizona, work with existing companies to grow their business, and partner with entrepreneurs and companies to create jobs within the state.
 The site provides information on why Arizona is a prime business destination, the state's thriving industries, and how to start a business.

 The Arizona District Export Council (ADEC) collaborates with Arizona businesses to stimulate economic growth through trade and investment.
 Included on the ADEC website are the main roles of the council, a contact form for those needing export help, an events listing, and recent news covering international trade with Arizona.